 - Take only as much time as you’ve asked for.

 - Don't use an information interview to ask for a job or promote yourself as a potential employee.
 It’s unprofessional and reflects badly on you and the person who referred you.

 - Always thank the person at the end of the interview.
 Follow–up with a thank–you note or email.

 Use information interviews to learn more about your career options.

-An information interview is an effective way to get first–hand, real–life information about the occupation, industry, organization or program you’re interested in.
-Talking with experienced people can give you the kind of information that’s usually not available anywhere else, open up opportunities, expand your network and inspire you to keep pursuing your goals.
+An information interview is an effective way to get first–hand, real–life information.
+You can learn about an occupation, industry, organization or program you’re interested in.
+Talk with experienced people can give you the kind of information that’s usually not available anywhere else.
+They can also open up opportunities, expand your network and inspire you to keep pursuing your goals.